yulanvanoppen/ZIBGe-GLMM/README.md

 ## Quickstart
-Install the JAGS `module` and run `example.R` to generate example data and generate a posterior parameter sample.
+Install the JAGS `module` (see `module/README`) and run `example.R` to generate example data and generate a posterior parameter sample.

 &nbsp;